 OptiPro Systems, a well-respected optical machine manufacturer, came to ABTech with a concept and left with a complete motion system.

-They first approached ABTech to supply just air bearing stages for their prototype metrology station.
-Using their concept as the framework, we applied our expertise in multi-axis motion and our understanding of geometric measurement principles to propose the design, manufacture and certification of a complete motion platform.
-The company was delighted with the result.
+They first approached ABTech to supply just air-bearing stages for their prototype metrology station.
+Using their concept as the framework, we applied our expertise in multi-axis motion and our understanding of geometric measurement principles to propose the design, manufacture, and certify a complete motion platform.
+OptiPro was delighted with the result.

-Six ultra-precision designed prototype metrology station.
-Each axes has a direct drive motor and high-resolution encoder to help achieve rotary error motion of ±1 arc second over a 360° move, and linear accuracy of ±1 micron over 8 inches of travel in the X, Y and Z directions.
+The result being: six ultra-precision-designed prototype metrology stations.
+Each axis has a direct drive motor and high-resolution encoder to help achieve rotary error motion of ±1 arc second over a 360° move, and linear accuracy of ±1 micron over 8 inches of travel in the X, Y, and Z directions.

 - Compact and uncluttered design with 5-axis motion

 - Granite, ceramic, and steel materials, and Invar linear scales for thermal stability

 - X-Y linear stages with vertical stiffness greater than 1 million pounds/inch

 - Rotary error motion: ±1 arc second total over 360° move